thirstler/slor/README.md

+Slor
+====

-Slor is an easy-to-use benchmarking tool for S3 storage systems.
+Slor (S3 Load Ruler) is an easy-to-use benchmarking and load generation tool for S3 storage systems.